zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-wls-oke/04-configure-apm-agent/configure-apm-agent.md

     ```
     ![Oracle Cloud console, Cloud Shell ](images/4-6-2-cloudshell.png " ")

-5. Wait for few minutes, then run the following command to check the status of the pods.
-Make sure they are in the Running state.
+5. Wait for a few minutes, then run the following command to check the status of the pods.
+Make sure they are in the Running state and Ready.

     ```bash
     <copy>